 By Wendy Woloshyn.
 What happens if an employee gets fired without cause before his or her bonus gets paid?
 What if the employment contract says that to receive the bonus, the employee must still be employed at the time it’s paid out?
 The answers might surprise you.
 Integral and Discretionary My colleague Richard Johnson has […]

 By Kimberly Darling and Wendy Woloshyn.
-We have considered probation a number of times previously on our blog, usually from the point of view of the employer.
+(Originally posted December 2018, updated February 2020) We have considered probation a number of times previously on our blog, usually from the point of view of the employer.
 In this post, we’re going back to basics, with what we’re calling “Probation FAQs” for employers and employees.
-What is probation?
-Basically, probation is a period of time, […]
+What is probation? […]

 By Wendy Woloshyn.
 Summer is (almost) here, so it must be time for the Second Annual Kent/Connect Team (+ Family and Pets) Retreat!
 To truly give our Kelowna office folks a “retreat” experience, we decided to venture slightly west of last year’s location and congregate in Penticton for our weekend away.
 Given the success of […]